Apply for funding

 - The final report is to consist of a summary of the program, a financial report of the program, and two documents/pictures that shows the work taking place.
 The final report is due within 60 days of the work being completed.

-A screening sub-committee consisting of individuals that served on the Global Pride Secretariat will review the applications.
-The goal is to have all of these funds awarded by November 15, 2020.
+A screening sub-committee consisting of individuals that served on the Global Pride Secretariat reviewed the applications.
+The goal was to have all of these funds awarded by November 15, 2020.
 The program or event must be completed by September 30, 2021.

 - Robyn Kennedy, InterPride (Australia)